kampersanda/sif-embedding/README.md

    [Unsupervised Random Walk Sentence Embeddings: A Strong but Simple Baseline](https://aclanthology.org/W18-3012/), RepL4NLP 2018

+## Features

+ - **No GPU required**: This library runs on CPU only.
+ - **Fast embeddings**: This library provides fast sentence embeddings thanks to the simple algorithms of SIF and uSIF.
+We observed that our SIF implementation could process ~10K–15K sentences per second on a personal desktop PC.
+(See [benchmarks](./benchmarks/).)
+ - **Reasonable evaluation scores**: The performances of SIF and uSIF on similarity evaluation tasks do not outperform those of SOTA models such as SimCSE.
+However, they are not so bad.
+(See [evaluations](./evaluations/).)

 This library will help you if

  - DNN-based sentence embeddings are too slow for your application, or